Best Ways to Send Large Files Online in 2026

 6. WeTransfer — Best no-sign-up transfer

 Probably the most famous “just send it” service.
-No account needed: add your files (a couple of gigabytes on the free plan), enter the recipient's email or copy a link, and WeTransfer does the rest — it even emails you once the file is downloaded.
-Paid Pro plans raise the limit substantially and add password protection.
+No account needed: add your files (up to 3 GB per transfer on the free plan, with links that expire after 3 days), enter the recipient's email or copy a link, and WeTransfer does the rest — it even emails you once the file is downloaded.
+Paid Pro plans raise the limit to around 200 GB and add password protection and longer expiry.

 7. Box — Best for business + collaboration